 The Water Distribution Department is a division of the Service Department, administered by the Service Director.

 The City of Stow currently uses a remote radio read system.
 This system provides actual consumption data which results in accurate billing and eliminates the need for estimated billing.
-The complete change-out of residential meters took place in 2003-2006.
+The complete change-out of residential meters took place from 2003 through 2006.

-To view the Stow Water Consumer Confidence Reports, click here.
+View the Stow Water Consumer Confidence Reports (PDF).